foreachthing/ProjectiveGeometry-Game/README.md

     python create_cards.py -d input_images_directory -o out_images_directory -O number_of_images_per_card

-Make sure that the number of images per card matches: N = O² + O + 1 (O: number of images per card, N: number of cards).
+Make sure that the number of images per card matches: N = O² + O + 1 (O: number of images per card -1, N: number of cards).
 Otherwise you don't create a finite geometric plane.

 You will get images like the examples in out_images like these: